patzsantos/e-portfolio-uoeo/oop_unit2.md

 - [Methods](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%202/codio_methods.time.py)
 - [Functions](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%202/codio_functions.time.py)

+## Reflection
+I read and responded to the initial post of my peers from the collaborative discussion 1.
+It was interesting to see that we ranked the factors that influence reusability differently.
+It is good to take note of their own opinion, while simultaneously broadening my own understanding of reusability.
+The Codio activities introduced me to writing functions and methods in classes.

 ### Credits
 _Unit names, formative activities, e-portfolio activities, seminar activities, and Codio activities are all provided for by [The University of Essex Online](https://online.essex.ac.uk/) during the Object Oriented Programming November 2023 Module._